thekingslee/thekingslee/README.md

 ### Current Projects & Involvement

 - **BigShelf** – Making books more accessible to Nigerian reader and building a community around the culture of reading.
-- **Nigerian ID Verification** – Building an ML solution that understands the Nigerian ID document, able to classify and infer it's authenticity.
+- **Nigerian ID Verification** – Building an ML solution that understands the Nigerian ID document, able to classify and verify the authenticity of Nigerian ID documents. .
-- **ShadCN UI Course** – Working on a course to teach my tricks of building frontend applications at rocket speed.
+- **ShadCN UI Course** –   Crafting a hands‑on course to share my tips for building frontend applications at rocket speed.
-- 🗣️ Speaker at local JS & AI meetups
+- 🗣️ Speaker at JS & AI meetups